Azure/azure-sdk-for-c/emitter-design.md

 In the same time, a `push` iterator has some limitations that a `pull` iterator doesn't.
 It's hard (or even impossible) to run two `push` iterators in the same time.
 Sometimes it's required for such operations as `zip merge`, `equal`, `compare` etc. However serialization/deserialization and reading/writing to IO (file, network, HTTP etc) don't require comparisons of emitters, usually.

 It's possible to convert from an iterator to an emitter.
-It's a function which accepts an iterator and an action. and applies this action for all items in the iterator.
+The function which accepts an iterator and an action. and applies this action for all items in the iterator.
 Usually, this function is called `for_each`.

 An emitter is a similar to a cold observable collection in reactive programming (Rx).
 The main difference is that an emitter is using an action instead of a subscriber.